 - an information desk, display area and interpretive material

 - a meeting room with kitchen facilities available for hire to community based organisations, corporate and government groups

 - playground, public toilets, parking and wheelchair access, a half-court basketball court, sheltered picnic tables and free barbecues

-- Mountains to Mangroves' Senses Trail with wheelchair access, continuous handrail and interpretive signage including braille and raised text
+- Mountains to Mangroves' Senses Trail with wheelchair access, continuous handrail and interpretive signs, including braille and raised text

 - bike and walking tracks (the major tracks are wheelchair accessible).